 Call us at 281-431-7441.
-This is a video by Michael Romine, owner of Houston Grass South, in Arcola TX. homeowners often ask us about the grass seed heads they see in their lawns.
+This is a video by Michael Romine, owner of Houston Grass, in Arcola TX.
+Homeowners often ask us about the grass seed heads they see in their lawns.
 More likely than not, the grass associated with those seed heads is common Bermuda grass that’s moved in to places where your lawn has died or been thinned by lack of water, heavy traffic, disease or insect pests.
-If you need help getting rid of that common Bermuda grass and replacing it with healthy turf grass sod, please contact us.
+If you need help getting rid of that common Bermuda grass and replacing it with healthy turf grass sod, please call us at 281-431-7441 for more information or a fast quote for your project.

 If your Bermuda grass has a lot of seed heads growing, then you more than likely you have common Bermuda grass in your Houston-area lawn.
 The common Bermuda grass produces lots of grass seed heads because that’s what it takes for it to survive in nature.
 Lots of seed heads means lots of seeds to germinate and spread the common Bermuda grass to new locations.